 How to Make Your Own Bouncy Balls at Home

-Granted, they don’t bounce like the super bouncy balls that you buy at the store.
+I’ll admit, they don’t bounce like the super bouncy balls that you buy at the store.
 But they’re still really fun to play with and make!
+(DIY always makes it better, right?!)

-Making these bouncy balls is very similar to the process of making slime.
-You’ll create a very diluted borax mixture, and them mix it with glue to cause a reaction.
+In fact, the entire process for these homemade bouncy balls is very similar to the process of making slime.
+You’ll create a very diluted borax mixture, and then mix it with glue to cause a reaction.
+Both great projects for kids to learn about chemical reactions.

-The only additional ingredient you will need is corn starch.
+The only additional ingredient you will need is corn starch to thicken your slime into your own homemade bouncy ball.

 DIY Bouncy Ball Ingredients